sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/docs/README.md

 ## Conclusion

 This Fashion MNIST project serves as a comprehensive demonstration of Professional ML Engineering capabilities, showcasing not just technical skills but also business acumen, architectural thinking, and operational excellence required for enterprise ML systems.
-The GCP-native implementation demonstrates strategic use of managed services for immediate business value while building sophisticated infrastructure for future scaling needs.w
+The GCP-native implementation demonstrates strategic use of managed services for immediate business value while building sophisticated infrastructure for future scaling needs.